Paris Travel Guide

 Tipping

 Do you need tip in Paris?
 Tipping in France is not generally expected, and most restaurants will add a service charge to the bill anyway.
-By all means tip if you think the service has been exceptional, but you don't need to feel compelled to do so.
-Similarly, tipping after a taxi journey isn't expected either although we would generally round up the fare to the nearest euro.
+By all means tip if you think the service has been exceptional, but don't feel compelled to do so.
+Similarly, tipping after a taxi journey isn't expected either, although we would generally round up the fare to the nearest euro.

 Smoking